exponentis/openai-assistants-api-integration/README.md

 ```python
 python assistant_setup.py
 ```
-Capture the assistent ID (either from your OpenAI gpt+ account, or from the terminal after running the above script) and update the `ASSISTANT_ID` variable in the `.env` file
+Capture the assistant ID (either from your OpenAI gpt+ account, or from the terminal after running the above script) and update the `ASSISTANT_ID` variable in the `.env` file

 ### Database